Luke-Sheltraw/cse15l-lab-reports/lab-report-1-week-2.md

 `scp Example.java cs15lsp22abc@ieng6.ucsd.edu:~/ ; ssh cs15lsp22abc@ieng6.ucsd.edu "javac Example.java ; java Example"`

-**Remember**: You can use the up and down keys to locate previouly used commands quickly.
+**Remember**: You can use the up and down keys to locate previously used commands quickly.

 ![Example of running the command](images/shortcuts.png)

-This is what such a command would look like running a Java file that prints out the phrase "Hello, World!".
+This is what such a command would look like running a Java file that prints out the phrase "Hello World!".
 Note that this file is run from the remote server, *not* the local client.